 The licensing model we operate is site-based, not user-based.
 In other words, everyone is welcome, no one is excluded.

 To us, this is no more than common sense.
 A system cannot claim to be inclusive or empowering if it penalizes you for giving your colleagues access to it.

 Omnipresence must mean frictionless omnipresence, and there is no greater friction than cost!

-The AlisQI business model actively encourages the wider organization contribute to Quality, an invitation that is meaningless if the Platform you have implemented turns out to be user-hostile, slow, inaccurate, confusing or fragmented.
+The AlisQI business model actively encourages the wider organization to contribute to quality, an invitation that is meaningless if the platform you have implemented turns out to be user-hostile, slow, inaccurate, confusing, or fragmented.

 Time to look at some other aspects of the AlisQI solution.